In August 1907, Oswald Chambers was in Japan.

 “Mrs. Cowman is a royal soul and truly a saint.
 They have taken me into their home in splendid style.”

-Oriental Missionary Society friends have often described the hardships Lettie and Charles Cowman suffered while serving in a faith-based ministry unsupported by a missionary board.
+OMS friends often described the hardships Lettie and Charles Cowman suffered.
+They were serving in a faith-based ministry without the support of a missionary board.

 One night, Lettie went to make dinner and only had a loaf of bread and a tiny bit of tea.